Renward Wells: Post athletic career

 In September 2003, Renward moved back to The Bahamas and began working for The Government of The Bahamas in the Ministry of Works and Transport as a mechanical engineer.

 Since returning home to The Bahamas, he has become politically active, discussing and debating many social issues and has become a member of the Executive Steering Committee of the National Development Party (NDP), a political party he was instrumental in helping to form in 2008.
 He became the deputy chairman of the executive steering committee in October 2009 and chairman on 5 April 2010.

 The NDP was the first party in The Bahamas to allow every member of the party the right to vote for the leadership team and officers of the party.
 The NDP held a nationally televised debate between the nominees for the leadership on 17 November 2010.
 On 29 November 2010, Wells was elected the first leader of the National Development Party at the party's first convention.
 In 2011, however, he was one of several NDP members who defected to the Progressive Liberal Party, following a schism in the party as the new Democratic National Alliance began drawing away some of the NDP's support.

 Wells was elected to the Parliament of The Bahamas as a PLP member in the 2012 election for the Constituency of Bamboo Town.
 In the Four way election (Renward Wells PLP, Cassius Stuart FNM, Branville Mccartney DNA, Craig Butler IN) Wells won with 39.2% of the overall vote.
 He was appointed as the Parliamentary Secretary in the Ministry of Works & Urban Development.
 Wells broke with PLP in 2015 by crossing the Floor in Parliament to join the then opposition party, The Free National Movement, The FNM.
 Wells Ran as a candidate for the Free National Movement for the Bamboo Town Constituency in the 10 May 2017 General Elections and won overwhelmingly with 54% of the vote.

 On 15 May 2017 Wells was named the Minister of Agriculture and Marine Resources in the cabinet of Prime Minister Hubert Minnis.
 Wells was also appointed by the Prime Minister as the Leader of Government Business in The Parliament.
 On 4 July 2018, Wells was appointed as the Minister of Transport and Local Government.

 Wells has publicly supported the Bahamas becoming a republic.

+He will be a candidate in the 2026 Bahamian general election.